 I shared the story about my son and posed the question.
-Is it possible that growth you are experiencing, or pursuing, is the wrong kind of growth?
+Is it possible that the growth you are experiencing or pursuing, is the wrong kind of growth?

 You see, many of us have been working hard, head down trying to “keep the lights on,” so to speak.
 That’s a good approach to navigating any crisis … initially.
 At some point, however, we need to re-examine our strategy for growth.
 Why?

 Well for starters, not every sale is a good sale, and not every customer is an ideal customer.

 We may have had to accept business that’s less than ideal in order to pay bills, but as the global economy resurges, we now have the opportunity before us to breathe and take a fresh perspective.

 If you’ve engaged in revisiting your strategy, great!
 Make sure you continue to review it every 12-18 months.
 Because changes happen so quickly in today’s marketplace, you need a strategy that is nimble.

 If you haven’t revisited your strategy, why not?
 I think you’ll agree that no pre-pandemic strategy is relevant today.
 Too much has changed.

 Fortunately, you don’t have to run out and find the budget to work through a typical lengthy (and often burdensome) strategy.
 Instead, just consider two key attributes and their impact on your business.